MahmoudDawoodSWE/pattern_matching/README.md

 ## Description

-This GitHub repository contains a String Pattern Matching Algorithm implementation.
+String Pattern Matching Algorithm implementation.
 The algorithm is designed to efficiently search for multiple patterns (words) in a given text.
 It utilizes a tree-based DFA (Deterministic Finite Automaton) to determine matches simultaneously, enabling the detection of more than one match at a time.
 The algorithm has a linear time complexity, making it suitable for processing large texts efficiently.

-## Background
+## functions and fils

 The repository consists of two main files: